 How will you accomplish it?

 Describe what methods and techniques you will use to conduct the research work.
-Similarly, also discuss why you are the correct person to carry out this research.
-However, never make the mistake of proposing a solution that is not feasible.
+Similarly, discuss why you are the correct person to carry out this research.
+But never make the mistake of proposing a solution that is not feasible.

 Research Proposal Format

-The research paper steps included in the format are discussed below in detail.
+The research proposal steps included in the format are discussed below in detail.